Alexsandro-Vitor/Sprite-Stitcher/README.md

 ### Setting up a new spritesheet template

 * Spritesheets are defined at ``Assets/Templates.tsv``.
 If this file doesn't exist, just create it.
 * Every line in the file is a template.
-The values to be defined are, in tis order:
+The values to be defined are, in this order:
 	1. Name of the template (also the name of the folder for that spritesheet style).
 	2. Width of the spritesheet
 	3. Height of the spritesheet